plone/plone.recipe.codeanalysis/README.rst

     set csslint-bin to '${buildout:directory}/bin/csslint'.

 **csslint-ignore**
-    This option allows you to specify which CSSLint rules to turn off.
+    This option allows you to specify which CSS Lint rules to turn off.
 The rules are represented as a comma-delimited list of rule IDs.
 By default, the following rules will be ignored as they are `considered useless`_::